 Physical and nonphysical interact, but we don’t know how.

-There’s more, but you haven’t seen, smelled, touched or tasted any of them because they are not physical.
-They’re unquestionably present in our lives.
+There’s a lot more you can add to the list, but you haven’t seen, smelled, touched or tasted any of them because they are not physical.
+But they’re present in our lives.
 They affect us constantly.

 We get too hung up on physical awareness.
 We think it’s us.
 Logic and reason can explain everything… but that’s as based on faith as any religion.

 Logic and reason can’t deliver ultimate truth, not by a long shot.

 Interaction with the physical environment ceases.
 Intangibles, emotions, imagination, thoughts, etc. are freed.